-Fifty-two volumes have been published since the inception of the series in 1969, with one or two new volumes appearing almost every year.
+Fifty-three volumes have been published since the inception of the series in 1969, with one or two new volumes appearing almost every year.

-The most recent monographs are:
+The most recent monograph is:

 Newest Volumes:No. 51: Yeong Seon Kim, FMM, The Temple Administration and the Levites in Chronicles, $16 (members $12.80).